Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

-We shall first consider the stabilization of a single curve $f$.
-The idea is to `remove' all unstable components using a series of maps of the following two types: \begin{enumerate} \item If a smooth component of $\ex C(f)$ is a sphere attached to only one edge, put holomorphic coordinates on a neighborhood of the edge modeled on an open subset of $\et 1{[0,l]}$ with coordinate $\tilde z$ so that $\totl{\tilde z}$ gives coordinates on the smooth component of $\ex C(f)$ attached to the other end of the edge.
+\item If a stratum $S$ of $\ex C(f)$ is a sphere attached to exactly one edge, and $\totl f$ is constant on $S$, we have that $f$ is also constant on $S$.
+There are then two cases: either $f$ is constant and has genus 0 and exactly one end, or there are holomorphic coordinates on a neighborhood of the edge modelled on an open subset of $\et 1{[0,l]}$ with coordinate $\tilde z$ so that $\totl{\tilde z}$ gives local coordinates on the smooth statum $S'$ of $\ex C(f)$ attached to the other end of the edge, and $\totl{\e l\tilde z^{-1}}$ gives local coordinates on $S$ .
+In the first case, $f$ satisfies (\ref{nostab}) and has no stabilisation, but in the second case, we can perform a partial stabilisation as follows.
 Replace this coordinate chart with the corresponding open subset of $\mathbb C$ with coordinate $z=\totl{\tilde z}$.
-There is an obvious degree one holomorphic map from our old curve to this new one that is given in this coordinate chart by $\tilde z\mapsto\totl{\tilde z}$, and sends our unstable sphere and the edge attached to it to the point $p$ where $z(p)=0$.
+There is an obvious partial stabilisation from our old curve to this new one $f'$, given in this coordinate chart by $\tilde z\mapsto\totl{\tilde z}$, and sending our unstable sphere $S$ and the edge attached to it to $\{z=0\}$.
 (This map is the identity everywhere else.)

-As stable curves have no strata which are once-punctured spheres, the resulting holomorphic map $\ex C(f)\longrightarrow \ex C'$ has the property that any holomorphic map from $\ex C(f)$ to a stable holomorphic curve factors through it.
+As stable curves have no constant once-punctured-sphere strata, the resulting partial stabilisation $\ex C(f)\longrightarrow \ex C(f')$ has the property that any stabilisation of $f$ factors uniquely through it.

 \